Qiskit/RFCs/####-release_cycle.md

 ## Motivation

-> - Why are we doing this?
-> - What will this enable?
-> - What will be the outcome?
-> - Who will benefit?

 Qiskit is known for its dynamic nature and frequent deprecation of features.
 However, it [deprecation policy](https://qiskit.org/documentation/deprecation_policy.html) places a strong emphasis on stability and guarantees a relatively lengthy transition period (usually longer than six months from the notification point on) when removing a feature.
 For the last years, Qiskit also introduced planned releases for mitigating the impact of coming changes, as well as pre-releases.

 However, there is a demand for a more transparent release cycle with longer periods of backwards compatibility support.
 In order to get ready for a "beyond Qiskit 0.x", a discussion on how that cycle would like is key to understand the trade-offs among: